-In her naiveté, Cheryl imagined that her aunt would be gone in a week or two.
-Never did she dream that Lettie would still be living with them by Thanksgiving.
+In her naiveté, Cheryl imagined her aunt would be gone in a week or two.
+Never did she dream Lettie would still be living with them by Thanksgiving.

 Their students were mostly immigrants from Latin American countries who knew nothing about the holiday.
 Each year the faculty hosted a potluck party for the entire school.
 A long table in the cafeteria was decorated with gourds and tiny pumpkins.
 A decapitated turkey sat primly on a platter with its elbows tucked in.
 Lettie, resplendent in an orange silk shirt, orange lipstick, and orange earrings, was propped on a chair next to it.

 "How nice that you brought your mother," said the friendly Haitian teacher.

 Whatever was her name, thought Cheryl.
 Angeline?
 Madeline?
 Roseline?
 "Lettie's my aunt."
 Then Cheryl steered her out of earshot.
 "I've been trying to find an assisted living facility, but it's harder than I thought."

 "Those places smell like pees," replied the Haitian teacher in a lovely Caribbean lilt.
 "Sheet and pees and vomeet."